 Get a head start on the French horn

-No matter what your French horn teacher's preference for teaching we have you covered by offering either the single Bb or single F horn.
+Regardless of your French horn tutor's preference for teaching, we have you covered by offering either the single Bb or single F French horn.

 Packaged in a compact and versatile case accompanied with mouthpiece and care products, owning and learning a kid's French horn could not be easier!